guildai/guild.ai/pages/guildfile.md

 ## Overview

 Guild files are named `guild.yml` and are located in project directories.
-They provide information about your project:
+They provide information about your project.

 - How to run scripts to generate experiments (operations)
 - Input parameters to the script (flags)
 - Generated output metrics (scalars)
 - Required source code
-- Requires input files
+- Requires input files (dependencies)
-- Operations associated with a model

 See [Get Started - Add a Guild File](start/guildfile.md) for a hands-on exercise in using a Guild file for a simple project.